lzptr/VS_Code_ROS/README.md

 # Step By Step Integration of ROS in VS Code

 This repository provides an example set up that can be used to automate your ROS workflow in the VS Code IDE.
-I'm also assuming that you have ROS already installed, that you have your catkin workspace intialized and that your catkin root folder is called catkin_ws.
+I'm also assuming that you have ROS already installed, that you have your catkin workspace intialized and that your catkin root folder is called catkin_ws and that it is located in your home: ~/catkin_ws.
 Change the name to your root folder name, wherever mentioned.

-I'm running my machine with Ubuntu 16.04 with ROS kinetic.

 ## 1) VS Code Extensions